How does it work?

 The lawyers at Cains come from various educational and career backgrounds and this diversity really is important to our firm.
 There are many different routes to the profession and you can find out more from our step by step guide to becoming a Manx advocate.

 How do I apply?

 Applications open at the beginning of December every year and entries must be submitted no later than the end of February.
 Final decisions will be made in March and we’ll notify you whether you have been successful no later than the end of the month.
 Interested students are asked to submit their CV, covering letter and a 1,500 word essay on a topic of their choice.
-For further information, please contact Denise Hands.
+For further information, please contact Matthew Quinn.